Application Materials and Deadlines for the JD Program

 The statement is your opportunity to tell us about yourself; it may address your intellectual interests, significant accomplishments, obstacles overcome, personal or professional goals, educational achievements, or any way in which your perspective, viewpoint, or experiences will add to the richness of the educational environment of the School of Law.

-A Dean's Certification is not required as part of your application for admission unless you answered "yes" to question 22 on your application.
+A Dean's Certification is not required as part of your application for admission unless you answered "yes" to question 17 on your application.
 If you answered "yes" to this question, please submit the Dean's Certification to an official from the institution where the infraction occurred or is pending and has access to your disciplinary records.
 The Dean's Certification must be sent directly to Cornell Law School.
-You can not submit the Dean's Certification through the Law School report service.
+You cannot submit the Dean's Certification through the Law School report service.

-All admitted students must submit a completed Dean's Certification Form to the Admissions Office by the deadline of June 15, 2013.
-Failure to submit a completed Dean's Certification by the June 15 deadline can constitute grounds for an admitted student to lose their place in the first year class.
+All admitted students must submit a completed Dean's Certification Form to the Admissions Office by the deadline of July 15, 2014 from all degree-granting institutions and from where a disciplinary infraction occurred.
+Failure to submit a completed Dean's Certification by the July 15 deadline can constitute grounds for an admitted student to lose their place in the first year class.
 More information about this form will be provided upon admission.

 Letters of Recommendation